Flavorful and flexible, these are sure to become your go-to basic ground beef meatballs!

 Simmer with marinara, place on an open sub roll, smother with mozzarella and broil for the perfect meatball sub.

-Mix with brown gravy and serve over noodles or mashed potatoes for Swedish meatballs.
-For an authentic Swedish meatball taste, add 1/2 tsp nutmeg and 1/2 tsp cardamom to the meatballs with the other spices.
+Mix with creamy brown gravy and serve over noodles or mashed potatoes for Swedish meatballs.
+For an authentic Swedish meatball taste, add 1/2 tsp nutmeg and 1/2 tsp allspice to the meatballs with the other spices.
+Even better, make them with half pork/half beef.

 For “Greek” meatballs, add 2tsp each dried oregano and paprika with other spices.
 These have a mild, smoky heat that pairs so well with the cool flavors of feta, cucumbers and tzatziki!
 If you want them actually spicy, add 1/2tsp cayenne as well.